 Now these steps are about as simple as they come.

-I broke the painting into sections so I did the right leg from waist to knee and then did the left leg from waist to knee.
-Then, I did the lower portion.
-I wanted to make sure I had a consistent “organic” pattern through the jean.
+I broke the painting into sections so I did the right leg from waist to knee.
+And then I painted the left leg from waist to knee.
+Next, I did the lower portion.
+I wanted to make sure I had a consistent “organic” pattern through the blue jean front.

-I tried keeping most of the dashes vertical but had them wiggle a little bit throughout so it was not all perfectly going up and down.
+I also tried keeping most of the dashes vertical but wanted an organic artsy denim look, so I painted them with a little wiggle throughout so it was not all perfectly going up and down.

 I love the movement and uniqueness of these jeans!
 And pairing them with a more structured plaid top is a fun way to wear them.